north cascades & Mount Baker-Snoqualmie national forest

 Cedar flats

-Walking through the giant trees of Cedar Flats Research Natural Area gives one a unique sense of awe and majesty only achieved in the presence of old-growth.
+Walking through the giant trees of Cedar Flats Research Natural Area evokes a unique sense of awe and majesty only achieved in the presence of old-growth.
 This 112-acre forest on the east side of Mount St. Helens was set aside in 1947 as a pristine example of ancient Pacific Northwest rainforest to help scientists study its complex and diverse ecosystem.
-The entire grove sits on a flat bench with a wonderful view of the Muddy River.
-One short loop trail circles the diverse flora of western hemlock, western redcedar, and, of course, Douglas Fir.
+The entire grove sits on a flat bench, offering a wonderful view of the Muddy River.
+One short loop trail circles the diverse flora of western hemlock, western redcedar, and, of course, Douglas fir.

-One of the largest Douglas Firs in the world, aptly named the “Cedar Flats Sentinel” grows in this area, off-trail.
-Its location is only known to the few fortunate enough to have ventured successful after it but many enormous trees can also be found through careful scouting, including the enormous cedar pictured here.
+One of the largest Douglas firs in the world, aptly named the “Cedar Flats Sentinel,” grows in this area, off-trail.
+Its location is known only to the few fortunate enough to have ventured successfully after it, but many enormous trees can also be found through careful scouting, including the giant cedar pictured here.

 IMG_36242.jpg